What Is Creosote?

 Chimney Fires

 Even a small amount of creosote can catch fire under the right conditions.
-Once ignited, it burns hot and fast—often leading to full-scale chimney fires.
-These fires can:
+Once ignited, it burns hot and fast.

 Reduced Efficiency